 Purpose, background, timeline, and contact information for the DOZA project.

-The Design Overlay Zone Amendments (DOZA) project is updating the rules and processes for Portland’s d-overlay and design review program, and we want to share the latest drafts of changes to the process and tools for design review across the city.
+The Design Overlay Zone Amendments (DOZA) project is updating the tools and processes for Portland’s d-overlay and design review program, and we want to share the latest drafts of changes recommended by the Planning and Sustainability Commission and the Design Commission.

 Project background and timeline

 In 2016, the Bureaus of Planning and Sustainability (BPS) and Development Services (BDS) hired a consultant team to assess the City’s design overlay zone (d-overlay).
 The result was the Design Overlay Zone Assessment, which included a set of findings and recommendations to improve the process and tools that implement the d-overlay.
 City Council voted to accept the report in April 2017.
 Staff began work on the DOZA Discussion Draft, released in February 2019.

 Between February and May 2019, staff conducted a total of 61 open houses, meetings, focus groups, and briefings to introduce the proposed legislation in the Discussion Draft to the public.
 Overall, staff received approximately 1,100 comments from 97 different participants, including individuals; bureaus, agencies, and commissions; organizations and advocacy groups; and neighborhood groups.

 In September 2019, staff released the DOZA Proposed Draft.
 A special joint hearing of the Planning and Sustainability Commission (PSC) and the Design Commission was held on October 22, following a joint briefing on October 5.
 Testimony was submitted to the City’s Map App testimony program and in person at the hearing.
 At the conclusion of the public hearing, the two Commissions held the record open for additional written testimony until November 15 and began their deliberations.
 In total, the city received 168 distinct pieces of testimony.